nllz/IRTF-HRPC/draft-report-1603210947.md

 #  Next Steps

-As discussed in the methodofy section, a set of test needs to be undertaken to determine whether the protocol attributes that have been isolated from the various use cases can be abstracted and tested in situation other thn in the test cases.
+As discussed in the methodofy section, a set of test needs to be undertake to determine whether the protocl attributes that are isolated from the various use case can be abstracted and ested in situation other thn in the test cases.

 Once this is done, a set of considerations can be drafted and discussed by the research group.

 The current revision of {{HRPC-Research}} includes a first set of possible considerations.

-Once the first take at considerations are defined, what are the next steps for creating something that can be usable for protocol designers and implementers in considering freedom of expression and and freedom of association in their work
+Once the first take at considerations are defined, what are the next steps for creating something that can be usable for protocol designers and implementers in considering freedom of expression and and freedom of association in their work.

-## Next steps for this document

-- Continue to add discussions of various threortical work related to the issue
-- Continue to report on the state of research.

-The document will next be udated after IETF 95.

 Acknowledgements
 ===============

 A section that include the many contributors of text as as commenters and those who are assisitng this project in existing.
-Some of the names: Niels ten Oever, Joana Varon, Catherine Cath, Daniel Kahn Gillmor, ... more to be added ... and the all the particpants in the research.

 IANA considerations
 ===================